UC-OSPO-Network/ospo-survey-analysis/README.md

 ```

 If using the .Renviron file is not convenient for you, you can just hard code
 the paths at the top of my utils.R script.
+All the notebooks fetch the path
+through utils.R.

 ### Dependencies